Getting Started with Matrix

 Edits are useful.
 While typos are irritating, when we post something accidentally misleading, we should correct the record.
 IRC does not support edits, however, so what happens in a converation that’s happening on both Matrix and IRC?

-On Matrix: Edit - Matrix
+On Matrix:

-On IRC: Edit - IRC
+On IRC:

 The bridge reposts the whole line to IRC, with an asterisk prepended.
 That’s pretty clean, but for very long lines, it’ll get quite cluttered, as will repeated edits to a single line.
 I want to encourage edits, as I think they matter, but please be considerate to IRC users when editing.

-As an alternative, consider using an asterisk and the fix - in this case I would send * without to the room.
+As an alternative, consider using an asterisk and the fix - in this case I

 Replies